 CMAX Advisory closely follows political developments internationally and analyses implications for businesses operating in Australia.

-We develop a weekly report of the most important political news in Australia, utilising our understanding of complex political issues and processes to inform companies of relevant developments and forecast likely outcomes.
+We develop a weekly report of the most important political and economic news in Australia, utilising our understanding of complex political issues and processes to inform companies of relevant developments and forecast likely outcomes.

 This week's top story

 Don’t panic, says Treasurer

 Federal Treasurer calls for calm as the growing trade war between Washington and Beijing threatens to undermine Australia’s economic growth.